unimelb/unimelb-design-system/assets/targets/components/inpage-navigation/00-overview.md

 <div class="jumpnav"></div>
 ```

 By default the generated navigation will take the form of a *table of contents* at the beginning of the page on smaller screens, and a *fixed menu* on the left hand side on larger screens.
-If you would prefer to use the *fixed menu* for all screen sizes, add the class `top` eg.
+If you would prefer to use the *table of contents* for all screen sizes, add the class `top` eg.

 ```html
 <div class="jumpnav top"></div>